Our crew’s experience in the Dominican Republic started early as everyone awoke to views of the beautiful Samana peninsula.

 A group of students pose in front of the El Limon waterfall.

-Some of us stayed with local families in Las Terrenas while others traveled up the mountainside to a town called Los Naranjitos.
+Some of us stayed with local families in Las Terrenas while others travelled up the mountainside to a town called Los Naranjitos.
 Our first night we all got acquainted with our homestays and the next morning we awoke, ready to start the main part of our experience in the Dominican, the work projects.
 Organized by a local organization, the crew set out for a variety of work projects in the area.

 A few students went to volunteer at a local international school, many students went to paint educational murals at other schools and the rest of the group went into the countryside to paint houses for people who otherwise couldn’t afford to do so.
 As much as some of us missed the Gulden Leeuw and our precious smoofs, getting off the ship while living and working with local people really gave us a chance to experience the Dominican culture.
 I was part of a group that helped paint houses and our local organizer explained to us that the families we helped wouldn’t have been able to paint their houses otherwise.
 Working away from the more touristy areas of town not only allowed us to help the community but to see how people really lived.